Observation of the Crab Nebula with the Single-Mirror Small-Size Telescope stereoscopic system at low altitude: Calibration and MC model of the telescopes

 To reliably describe the response of the SiPM camera to incoming photons, we tuned the \texttt{sim\_telarray} MC model parameters to comply with the measured dark run data.
 In the \texttt{sim\_telarray}, the response parameters of individual pixels are drawn from a single population with parameters defined by the MC model.
 The tuning of the model includes the optical crosstalk probability, electronic noise, and the amplitude of a p.e. pulse in the waveform, which is the parameter used by \texttt{sim\_telarray} to transform the detected p.e. into ADC counts.
 To mimic the thermal rate of avalanches (dark noise) in SiPMs, an NSB value in the simulations was set to 1.8 and 1.5 MHz for SST-1M-1 and SST-1M-2, respectively.
 The single p.e. pulse shape was determined from the data, stacking more than 50'000 individual p.e. pulses collected during dark runs.
 To incorporate the above-described crosstalk in simulations, we use the single-photoelectron spectrum generated from a Poisson branching process for the optical crosstalk smeared by the gain fluctuation of the SiPM.
 The resulting distribution is a (smeared) Borel distribution.
 The model have been found to be in good agreement with the experimental probability distributions for dark counts of SiPMs \citep{2012NIMPA.695..247V}.

 A comparison of the measured and MC-simulated dark runs is shown in Fig.~\ref{fig:dark_run}, where we present a normalized distribution of waveform-extracted charges of all camera pixels across 11'972 and 100'000 events for the data and simulations, respectively.
 The first peak, centered slightly above $0\,\rm{ADC}$ counts, corresponds to a complex interplay between the baseline subtraction, search for the pulse maximum in the noise-only waveform and the electronic noise.
-The slight disagreement in its shape for SST-1M-2 between the $1^{\rm{st}}$ and the $2^{\rm{nd}}$ peak can be attributed to the asymmetric distribution of the electronic noise, more important in SST-1M-2.
+The slight disagreement in its shape for SST-1M-2 between the first and second peak can be attributed to the asymmetric distribution of the electronic noise, more important in SST-1M-2.
 This effect is currently not simulated and will be the subject of further studies.
-Nevertheless, the high-level analysis is not affected as the measured signal is composed of stacked pulses coming from the $2^{\rm{nd}}$ and further peaks, which are well modeled for both telescopes.
+Nevertheless, the high-level analysis is not affected as the measured signal is composed of stacked pulses coming from the second peak and further peaks, which have been aptly modeled for both telescopes.